nhaydendetts/Cloud_Computing-week8_Lab9/README.md

 PARAMETERS:

-..op: Expected Value: fetch  REQUIRED
+--op: Expected Value: fetch  REQUIRED

 RETURNS:
-..JSON object of all fields for all contacts in the database or error message
+--JSON object of all fields for all contacts in the database or error message

 SELECT ONE - Selects and returns one contact that matches the provided email address as JSON object